top of page

 I worked with research scientists and dissertation students as part of an international network of students and academics to carry out field research in remote locations both on land and in the ocean.

-July 2012 - August 2012
+July 2012 - Aug 2012

 by Laura Trotta (3).JPG